eruj22/news-personal-dashboard/README.md

 The app can be improved in a few ways:

 - In the news modal there could be longer news article by paying for better API package
-- I could also implement search function, to get specific news
+- I could also implement search function to get specific news

 <!-- GETTING STARTED -->